The 26 US counties where homeownership is now unaffordable: report - NewsBreak

 (NEXSTAR) – Over the past few years, many people around the country have watched home prices in their humble hometowns quickly grow out-of-reach.

 A report by MoneyGeek identified 26 U.S. counties that have made that shift since 2019.
 To compile its list, MoneyGeek said it looked at counties with more than 250,000 people that are seeing population growth.
-From there, analysts looked at how much home prices have gone up since 2019 and compared the cost of owning a home to the area’s median income.Soaring gas prices lead to high demand for hybrid and electric vehicles
+From there, analysts looked at how much home prices have gone up since 2019 and compared the cost of owning a home to the area’s median income.The cities where home prices have more than tripled since 2000

 Counties like San Francisco County and New York County didn’t make the list because they’ve been considered “unaffordable” for longer than just a few years, a MoneyGeek analyst told Nexstar.
 The same goes for King County (home to Seattle) in Washington, Los Angeles County, and Santa Clara County (the heart of Silicon Valley).